pixel5/DiscBot/README.md

 # DiscBot
-Discord bot for fetching information about disc golf discs
+A Discord bot for disc golfers

 ## Summary
 DiscBot is an open source Discord bot created by Aaron Baxter under the GNU General Public License v3.0